Winfidonarleyan/mod-rrbg/README.md

 * In GitHub https://github.com/azerothcore/azerothcore-wotlk/compare/master...Winfidonarleyan:rrbg
 * In Diff https://github.com/azerothcore/azerothcore-wotlk/compare/master...Winfidonarleyan:rrbg.diff
 2. Write me in Discord - `Winfidonarleyan#9038` for paying module and access in repo
+3. Need added new BG in `BattlemasterList.dbc`.
+ID - 33, Name - `Random Rating Battleground` or at will.
+Or take the finished file, which is already done.
-3. Done ? maybe maybe
+4. Done ? maybe maybe

 ### Other
 - You get access to the repository, in which the system will gradually improve and add new features